Loyalty is a much-overused term in retail marketing.

 After a year or so into the loyalty program, it may be necessary to nudge and remind members of the benefits, particularly if they appear to be losing interest and engaging with it less frequently.

 Set up automatic triggers for reminders, either by tracking engagement with the loyalty scheme, or the open and click-through rates of the emails.
-Behaviour-based triggers could be as simple as a ‘we miss you’ message after a period of inactivity or use complex data for a more targeted approach.
+Behavior-based triggers could be as simple as a ‘we miss you’ message after a period of inactivity or use complex data for a more targeted approach.

 - Prompt with the next available incentive to drive engagement